doubaokun/devopszen/_posts/2017-05-23-aws-elastic-beanstalk.md

 If you have the scaling issues, then [Elastic Beanstalk](https://www.devopszen.com/aws-elastic-beanstalk) can be a quick solution.

-## The cost of moving to Elastic Beanstalk
+## The cost of moving to AWS Elastic Beanstalk

+Before taking the action, have to estimate the cost and gain of using AWS EB.

 ### Have to integration with the AWS EB SDK: